Multi-agent Assortment Optimization in Sequential Matching Markets: Introduction

 \subsection{Related Work}

 Assortment optimization has been extensively studied in the revenue management literature.
-The classic model focuses on one-sided markets in which there is a single consumer who chooses an item from a given menu.
-The consumer's behavior is determined by an underlying choice model.
-This problem was introduced by \citet{ryzin_mahajan99} who consider the MNL framework as a discrete choice model. \citet{ryzin_mahajan99} show that the problem can be solved in polynomial time by checking the revenue-ordered assortments.
+The classic model focuses on one-sided markets in which there is a single customer who chooses an item from a given menu.
+The customer's behavior is determined by an underlying choice model.
+This problem was introduced by \citet{talluri04} who consider the MNL framework as a discrete choice model. \citet{talluri04} show that the problem can be solved in polynomial time by checking the revenue-ordered assortments.
 However, the problem becomes NP-hard for other choice models \citep{bront_etal09,rusmevich14,aouad18}.
 An important class of choice models are those that satisfy the regularity axiom. \citet{berbeglia_joret20} show that the revenue-ordered assortments strategy provides provable guarantees for a general regular discrete choice model.
-Other examples of discrete choice models that have been studied in the assortment optimization problem are the Mixed Multinomial Logit \citep{rusmevich14}, the Nested Logit \citep{davis14}, Rank-based \citep{aouad18} and Markov chain based \citep{blanchet16}.
+Other examples of discrete choice models that have been studied in the assortment optimization problem are the Mixed Multinomial Logit \citep{rusmevich14}, the Nested Logit \citep{davis14}, the Rank-based \citep{aouad18} and the Markov chain-based \citep{blanchet16} models.
 For other choice models that satisfy the regularity axiom, we refer to \citep{berbeglia_joret20} and, for a survey on assortment optimization, we refer to \citep{kok_etal08}.
 Assortment optimization under capacity constraints has also been studied \citep{rusmevich_etal10,davis_etal13,desir_etal15}.
-In particular, under the MNL model the problem with capacity constraints is known to be polynomial-time solvable \citep{rusmevich_etal10}, whereas under a Markov chain model, the problem becomes APX-hard \citep{desir_etal15}.
+In particular, under the MNL model the problem with capacity constraints is polynomial-time solvable \citep{rusmevich_etal10}, whereas under the Markov chain model, the problem becomes APX-hard \citep{desir_etal15}.

-The tradeoff between recommendations and collisions is a key challenge in our model.
-This problematic in two-sided markets has already been studied, e.g., \citep{fradkin15,halaburda_etal16,kanoria_saban17,arnosti_etal18}.
-For instance, \citet{arnosti_etal18} show that the restriction of \emph{visibility} of one side improves the welfare of both sides of the labor market.
-In our work, we control these collisions by selecting appropriate assortments for consumers.

-Another related line of research corresponds to market design for agents with ordinal preferences.
-Two classical desirable properties for the matching schemes implemented by a mechanism are \emph{strategy-proofness}, ensuring that it is rational for agents to reveal their true preferences, and \emph{stability}, guaranteeing that no two agents prefer each other over their current matching.
-We refer the interested reader to~\citep{Manlove2013} for background, classical results and a contemporary literature review.
-Non-deterministic variants of the problem have also been investigated.
-Namely, uncertainty in the agents' rankings~\citep{haris2019,Aziz2019}, partial information~\citep{Rastegari2013} and fractional (probabilistic) matchings~\citep{ALVA2020}. \citet{Cechlrov2019} discuss current open problems in this context.